Quantum Walks for Chemical Reaction Networks

-By using these ``alternative'' electrical network definitions, Ref.~\cite{li2025multidimensional} shows that we can approximate the alternative electrical flow, generalising \thm{flow} to alternative neighbourhoods: \begin{theorem}[\cite{li2025multidimensional}] Fix a network $G = (V,E,\w)$ as in \defin{network}, a collection of alternative neighbourhoods $\Psi_{\star}$, a non-empty marked set $M \subset V$ and an initial vertex $s \in V \setminus M$, with the promise that there is a path in $G$ connecting $s$ to $M$.
+By using these ``alternative'' electrical-network definitions, Ref.~\cite{li2025multidimensional} shows that we can approximate the alternative electrical flow, generalising \thm{flow} to alternative neighbourhoods:

+\begin{theorem}[\cite{li2025multidimensional}] Fix a network $G = (V,E,\w)$ as in \defin{network}, a collection of alternative neighbourhoods $\Psi_{\star}$, a non-empty marked set $M \subset V$ and an initial vertex $s \in V \setminus M$, with the promise that there is a path in $G$ connecting $s$ to $M$.
 Let $\falt$ be the \sm alternative electrical flow on $G$ with corresponding flow state $\ket{\falt}$ as defined in \eq{flowstate}.
 Then there exists a quantum walk algorithm that returns a state $\ket{\widetilde{\f}}$ satisfying

 with a constant probability of success in cost

 \end{theorem}